cloudeteer/actions/README.md

 > [!NOTE]
-> This repository is publicly accessible and part of our open-source initiative.
-We warmly invite all members of the open-source community to contribute to this project.
-The project is primarily developed by our organization, but we appreciate any support and collaboration from the community.
+> This repository is publicly accessible as part of our open-source initiative.
+We welcome contributions from the community alongside our organization's primary development efforts.

+---

 # Cloudeteer's GitHub Actions